fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

 Let's now create a context in the application that stores the counter state management.

-A context is created using React's [createContext](https://react.dev/reference/react/createContext) hook.
+A context is created using React's [createContext](https://react.dev/reference/react/createContext) factory function.
 Let's create the context in a file <i>src/CounterContext.jsx</i>:

 ```js
 import { createContext } from 'react'